pathakabhi24/Telegram-Bots/README.md

 [![Telegram](/TelegramBots.svg)](https://telegram.me/JavaBotsApi)

-A simple to use library to create Telegram Bots in Java
+A simple to use library to create Telegram Bots in Java which also called OOPS

 ## Contributions
 Feel free to fork this project, work on it and then make a pull request against **DEV** branch.
 Most of the times I will accept them if they add something valuable to the code.